ampproject/amp.dev/pages/content/amp-dev/documentation/courses/beginning-course/finding-the-right-component.md

 - **The styling section** - This section explains how to use CSS to change the appearance of this component.
 Beyond styling by tag name or ID, many components provide additional CSS classes that can be used to change the appearance of the component in certain states.
 For example, `<amp-carousel>` provides the class `.amp-carousel-button`, which allows developers to restyle the buttons that change the carousel slide.

-- **The required script tag** - Located at the top of the documentation, this tag t needs to be added to the head of our site to make the component work.
+- **The required script tag** - Located at the top of the documentation, this tag needs to be added to the `<head>` of our site to make the component work.
 Most components require these additional scripts in order to work.

 - **The supported layouts** - We discussed the [layout]({{g.doc('/content/amp-dev/documentation/guides-and-tutorials/learn/amp-html-layout/layouts_demonstrated.md', locale=doc.locale).url.path}}) attribute in a previous section.
 It controls the way the element is rendered on the screen.
 This section explains which layouts are valid for this component.